Soshana Afroyim: World travel

-In the same year she became acquainted with the Italian artist Pinot Gallizio.
+In the same year, she became acquainted with the Italian artist Pinot Gallizio.
 They worked together in Paris and Alba del Piemonte, Italy.
-In a letter written by Gallizio, to his gallerist Otto and Heicke Van de Loo in Munich, he announced '20 paintings were made in September 1959 in Paris, together with Soshana', adding 'results formidable'.
+In a letter written by Gallizio, to his gallerist Otto and Heicke Van de Loo in Munich, he announced that "20 paintings were made in September 1959 in Paris, together with Soshana", adding "results formidable".

 Through Gallizio, Soshana got in contact with the COBRA group, among others to Karel Appel and Asger Jorn.
-But because she is a woman, they did not accept her as a full member of the art group.
+But because she was a woman, they did not accept her as a full member of the art group.